Kristis/Acme-invoices/README.md

   \-------------/
  ```

-  More colorful and more represedentive look can be provided with Neo4j tool: <br/>
+  More colorful and more representative look can be provided using one of Neo4j tools: <br/>
   ![alt tag](http://i.imgur.com/yVqeLTq.png)
    - Green color: Customer
    - Red color: Address